nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2017-02-01-memoriesofwarandlegacies.md

 ---
-layout: post
-title: "Memories of War and Its Legacies"
+title: 'Memories of War and Its Legacies'
-date: 2017-02-01
+date: 2017-02-01T00:00:00.000Z
-permalink: "/media/collections-and-research/memoriesofwarandlegacies"
+permalink: /media/collections-and-research/memoriesofwarandlegacies

 ---

 # Memories of War and its Legacies